inpsyde/more-menu-fields/README.md

 - "Link Relationship (XFN)"
 - "Description"

-One might think that these settings are more than enough, but often for our clients we needed additional fields, e.g. "data" attributes (useful for click tracking) or "rel" attributes ("noopener", "nofollow"...).
+For our clients we needed additional fields, e.g. "data" attributes (useful for click tracking) or "rel" attributes ("noopener", "nofollow"...).

-The issue is tha there's **no** filter provided by WordPress to edit provided fields and there's no action hook to allow echoing custom from fields HTML, like happens in many other parts of WP backend.
+Issue is there's **no** filter provided by WordPress to edit the default fields and there's no action hook to allow echoing custom form fields HTML, like happens in many other parts of WP backend.

 The only possible customization is the [`"wp_edit_nav_menu_walker"`](https://developer.wordpress.org/reference/hooks/wp_edit_nav_menu_walker/) filter hook which allows to return the class name of a custom walker.

 To write a custom walker that outputs custom form fields each time a field is needed is annoying, but not a big deal.

-But things get worse when that filter is hooked from more than one plugin.
+But things get worse when that filter is hooked by more than one plugin.

-Because `"wp_edit_nav_menu_walker"` expects a walker *class name* it is only possible to completely overrides the class name, so if two or more plugins use that filter, only one of them will get its walker class used, the others will do nothing.
+Because `"wp_edit_nav_menu_walker"` expects a walker *class name* it is only possible to completely override the class name, so if two or more plugins use that same filter, only one of them will get its walker class used, the others will do nothing.

-This package exists because we needed a way to add more fields that could work if used from more *unrelated* places.
+This package exists because we needed a way to add more fields that could work if used from more plugins.

 ---